harryzhu/sd-webui-save-images-to-webui-plus/README.md

-# SD-WebUI-Save-Images-To-WebUI-Plus : Stable Diffusion extension
+# SD-WebUI-Save-Images-To-WebUI-Plus :
+a Stable Diffusion extension

 ## Getting Started
 1. Clone this repo into the `extensions` directory via git commandline launched within in the `stable-diffusion-webui` folder